Knowledge Hub

 Maintenance and repair

 This should be clear from the lease agreement.
-Usually the tenant is responsible for all maintenance and repairs of the property which can include internal, external and structural parts.
+Usually, the tenant is responsible for all maintenance and repairs of the property, which can include internal, external and structural parts.
 The definition of property should clarify what is considered to be part of the property.
-If the tenant is leasing an internal area only, such as an office in a building then they must usually repair their internal space and pay a ‘service charge’, being a proportion of the landlord’s costs, for looking after the common areas and external areas.
+If the tenant is leasing an internal area only, such as an office in a building, then they must usually repair their internal space and pay a ‘service charge’, which is a proportion of the landlord’s costs, for looking after the common areas and external areas.

 Any responsibility that isn’t mentioned in the lease will usually be the tenant’s responsibility.
 We discuss this subject in more detail in our guide, 'Is a tenant responsible for repairs in a commercial lease?'.